What does a Registered Behavior Technician do?

 Registered Behavior Technician Job Description Sample

 The Registered Behavior Technician (RBT) will work under the supervision of a Board Certified Behavior Analyst (BCBA) to implement behavior reduction and skill acquisition plans for individuals with autism and other developmental disabilities.
-The RBT will collect and record data on client progress, assist in the development of behavior intervention plans, and provide support to clients in various settings.
+The RBT will collect and record data on client progress, assist with the development of behavior intervention plans, and provide support to clients and their families.

 Responsibilities:

-- Implement behavior intervention plans designed by BCBAs.
+- Implement behavior intervention plans designed by a Board Certified Behavior Analyst (BCBA).

 - Collect and record data on client behavior and progress.